newrelic/nri-flex/docs/apis/commands.md

         split_by: \s+
 ```

-As stated before, in Windows, you can also override the default shell, `cmd`, with, for example, `powershell`.
+As stated before, in Windows, you can also override the default shell, `cmd`, with, for example, PowerShell.

 ```yaml
 # Used to get list of windows services